Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 How to Propagate Spider Plant Pups:

-- Wait for a pup to develop roots: You’ll notice little roots forming at the base of the pup while it’s still attached to the mother plant.
+- Wait for a pup to develop roots: You’ll notice little roots forming at the base of the spiderette while it’s still attached to the mother plant.

-- Place in water or soil: You can either place the pup in a small pot with moist soil or put it in a glass of water until the roots grow longer.
+- Put in water or soil: You can either put the pup in a small pot or a glass of water, although you’ll have to wait for the roots to grow longer with the latter.

-- Transplant into soil: If you started the pup in water transplant it into soil once the roots are about an inch long.
+- Transplant into soil: if you strayed it in water then move it into soil once the roots get to be about an inch long.

 Dealing with Pests and Problems

-Even though spider plants are easy to care for they can occasionally run into some issues.
-Knowing what to look for can help you deal with any problems quickly.
+Even though spider plants are easy to care for they can still have problems with pests.
+But if you know what to look out for you can deal with them quickly and before it becomes a bigger issue.

 Common Spider Plant Pests: